Professor LEUNG Suet Yi

 Research Description

-My research interests are focused on the molecular genetics and genomics of gastric and colorectal cancers.
-We have performed comprehensive molecular profiling and integrative genomic studies on a large series of gastric and colorectal cancers using next-generation sequencing, expression microarray, methylation array and DNA SNP genotyping array.
-Our studies reveal the complex genomic landscape of gastric cancer and first identified many new gastric cancer driver genes.
-Examples include frequent mutation of ARID1A, a chromatic remodelling gene, in gastric cancers with MSI or EBV, and hotspot mutation of RHOA in diffuse type gastric cancer.
-Integrative genomic analysis revealed molecular subtype-specific patterns of genetic and epigenetic perturbations, many of them converging to target the same key cancer driver genes or pathways.
+My research is centred on the molecular genetics and genomics of gastric and colorectal cancers, with a focus on using molecular classification and genetic diagnosis to improve cancer prevention and treatment approaches.
+In the past, we conducted extensive molecular profiling and integrative genomic analyses on a large number of gastric and colorectal cancers, employing next-generation sequencing, expression microarrays, methylation arrays, and DNA SNP genotyping arrays.
+Our investigations uncovered the intricate genomic landscape of gastric cancer and led to the identification of numerous novel gastric cancer driver genes, such as frequent mutations of ARID1A in gastric cancers with MSI or EBV, and hotspot mutations of RHOA in diffuse-type gastric cancer.
+Our integrative genomic analysis exposed molecular subtype-specific patterns of genetic and epigenetic disturbances, many of which converged to target the same key cancer driver genes or pathways.

-In addition, our team has characterized the genetic basis of early- onset colorectal cancer (CRC) in Hong Kong and was the first to describe a new mechanism of MSH2 inactivation in Lynch Syndrome (a heritable form of CRC), involving large germline deletions in the EPCAM gene which is upstream of MSH2.
-Our findings have led to the incorporation of EPCAM deletion into the standard genetic diagnosis protocol for Lynch Syndrome worldwide.
-We now apply our findings to patient care, by providing a charitable genetic diagnosis service, including genetic testing and referral for prophylactic screening for early-onset or familial CRC patients.
-Our long-term goal is to enable genome-guided patient stratification, prognostication and personalised treatment of colorectal and gastric cancers by utilising genomic technology to identify novel pathways, biomarkers, drug targets and driver genes of carcinogenesis
+Furthermore, our team has investigated the genetic basis of early-onset colorectal cancer (CRC) in Hong Kong and was the first to describe a new inactivation mechanism of MSH2 in Lynch Syndrome (a heritable form of CRC), involving large germline deletions in the EPCAM gene, which is upstream of MSH2.
+Our discoveries have led to the inclusion of EPCAM deletion in the standard genetic diagnosis protocol for Lynch Syndrome worldwide.
+We now apply our findings in patient care by offering a charitable genetic diagnosis service, including genetic testing and referral for prophylactic screening for early-onset or familial CRC patients.
+Our ultimate aim is to enable genome-guided patient stratification, prognostication, and personalized treatment of colorectal and gastric cancers by leveraging genomic technology to identify novel pathways, biomarkers, drug targets, and driver genes of carcinogenesis.

 Research Grant